 Finally, the individual participants with free trials, consultations, demos and other free offerings to help the audience finalise their decision to convert.
 This is known as the decision stage.

-Both bring great value to your business and to get customers moving through the buyer’s journey.
-Through the initial physical marketing asset igniting the search query, the targeted audience was able to smoothly transition through the buyer journey.
+Both bring great value to your business and get customers moving through the buyer’s journey.
+Through the initial physical marketing asset igniting the search query, the targeted audience was able to transition through the buyer journey smoothly.

 You can make a better experience for your customers